Pub/Sub is an asynchronous messaging service that decouples services that produce events from services that process events.

 encould be added to messages to mark them as readable by an English-speaking subscriber.

 A publisher application creates and sends messages to a topic.
 Subscriber applications create a subscription to a topic to receive messages from it.
 Communication can be one-to-many (fan-out), many-to-one (fan-in), and many-to-many, as the following diagram shows.

 Pub/Sub message flow

-The following is an overview of the components in the Pub/Sub system and how messages flow between them:
+The following diagram is an overview of the components in the Pub/Sub system and how messages flow between them:

 - A publisher application creates a topic in the Pub/Sub service and sends messages to the topic.
 A message contains a payload and optional attributes that describe the payload content.

 - The service ensures that published messages are retained on behalf of subscriptions.
 A published message is retained for a subscription until it is acknowledged by any subscriber consuming messages from that subscription.